Home Article Corner THOSE TREES

 THOSE TREES - COMMENT FROM A LOCAL

 There are a number of trees in a paddock near Greenough along the main road to Geraldton.
 They are a tourist attraction because they are growing horizontally along the ground.
 Tourism guides say they were forced to grow that way because of strong prevailing winds.
 Now I know the real reason those Greenough trees are laying over.
-It's not at all because of those consistent sea-breezes and gales that people talk about in Dongara, it's because you trainee pilots were flying too low during WWII and those trees got stuck in that position.
+It's not at all because of those consistent sea-breezes and gales that people talk about in Dongara, it's because you trainee pilots were flying too low during WWII and those trees ended up stuck in that position.

 JOHNNY

 Johnny and I left Australia in 1942, and went to war together and took part in many air battles over Europe.
 He was a fair-haired handsome young man whose Halifax bomber was shot down during an attack on heavily defended rail facilities at Frankfurt in March 1944.
 I think of Johnny and hundreds like him who trained in the skies over Geraldton and its trees.
-The trees form a living memorial to so many of those young men who perished in air battles over a blood stained Europe and against Japanese invaders in Asia and the Pacific in World War 2.
+Those trees form a living memorial to so many of the other pilots, young men who perished in air battles over a blood stained Europe and against Japanese invaders in Asia and the Pacific in World War 2.

-© Tom Scotland DFC Email: Tom
+© Tom Scotland DFC

 PO Box 6142